FranckMauconduit/MRI-packages-siemens/ns_fid_calib/ns_fid_calib.md

 - Accessing the package: either using the Siemens C2P platform (https://webclient.eu.api.teamplay.siemens.com/#/c2p) or using a classic Siemens C2P paperwork.

-- For a detailed description of the package, see the [AFI package documentation](https://github.com/FranckMauconduit/MRI-packages-siemens/blob/main/ns_fid_calib/ns_fid_calib_documentation.pdf)
+- For a detailed description of the package, see the [ns_fid_calib package documentation](https://github.com/FranckMauconduit/MRI-packages-siemens/blob/main/ns_fid_calib/ns_fid_calib_documentation.pdf)

 <!--